pemsley/coot/trunk/rcrane/README.txt

 INSTALLATION

+RCrane is included with Coot 0.7 or newer.
+To launch RCrane, click on Extensions -> RCrane launch.

-To install RCrane, first unzip rcrane.zip.
+If you are using Coot 0.6.2, you must install RCrane separately.
+To do this, first unzip rcrane.zip.
 If you are installing RCrane for all users of the computers, it is recommended that you put the RCrane directory within the Coot installation directory (e.g. /opt/coot/rcrane or C:\WinCoot\rcrane).
-If you are installing RCrane for only yourself, you may put the rcrane directory anywhere within your home directory (i.e.
-/home/name/Documents/rcrane or C:\Users\name\Documents\rcrane).
+If you are installing RCrane for only yourself, you may put the rcrane directory anywhere within your home directory (i.e. /home/name/Documents/rcrane or C:\Users\name\Documents\rcrane).

 TO RUN RCRANE FOR THE CURRENT COOT SESSION

+RCrane is included with Coot 0.7 or newer.
+To launch RCrane, click on Extensions -> RCrane launch.

-In Coot, click on Calculate -> Run Script...
+If you are using Coot 0.6.2, click on Calculate -> Run Script...
 Then choose launch.py within the RCrane directory.
 This will create an RCrane menu.

 TO AUTOMATICALLY LAUNCH RCRANE EVERY TIME COOT IS STARTED

+If you are using Coot 0.7, edit the rcrane.py file within your .coot- preferences directory.
+In Linux and OS X, this file is located at ~/.coot- preferences/rcrane.py.
+In Windows, this file is located within the WinCoot directory at WinCoot/.coot-preferences/rcrane.py.
+If the file does not exist, create it.
+Add the line rcane.createRCraneMenuWithCheck() to the file.
-In Coot, click on Calculate -> Run Script...
+If you are using Coot 0.6.2, click on Calculate -> Run Script...
 Then choose installRCrane.py within the RCrane directory.

 USING RCRANE - TRACING A NEW STRUCTURE